inno-devops-labs/S25-core-course-labs/app_python/README.md

 ![test workflow](https://github.com/FallenChromium/s25-core-course-labs/actions/workflows/app_python.yaml/badge.svg)

-This project is a simple Python web application that displays a static page with the current time in Moscow (at the moment of the response generation).
+This project is a simple Python web application that displays a static page with the current time in Moscow (at the moment of the response generation) and counts visits which are saved in a file and are publicly accessible through the `/visits` endpoint.
 If pinged by curl or other non-browser user agent, it will return a JSON response with the current time in Moscow timezone.

 ## Installation